caseyjdavis/vango/docs/about.md

 ![1996 Toyota Landcruiser Prado](assets/about-landcruiser-prado.jpg)

-Now I have graduated to a high roof van that I (6'2") can stand up inside! 🙌
+There were several other vehicles along the way and lots of amazing camping trips and now I am excited to have graduated to a high roof van that I (6'2") can stand up inside! 🙌